Nepal on alert as clock ticks towards constitution deadline

 The Maoists want the creation of up to 14 states named after ethnic groups, and are backed by several small Madhesi parties demanding an autonomous state in the country’s southern plains.

-“A constitution is not possible without federal states recognizing the identity of ethnic groups,” said senior Maoist leader Narayankaji Shrestha.
+“A constitution is not possible without federal states recognising the identity of ethnic groups,” said senior Maoist leader Narayankaji Shrestha.

 The Maoists’ political rivals say carving up the nation along ethnic lines will stoke tension between different castes.